openhab/openhab-addons/bundles/org.openhab.binding.nibeheatpump/contrib/NibeGW/Arduino/README.md

 You can connect to NibeGW with any telnet client.
 You can also set some options via telnet.
-With 'h' you get a menue with all available options:
+With 'h' you get a menu with all available options:

 ```
 Arduino NibeGW